Allergies don’t just rear their heads during springtime. They can attack your immune system at any time of the year.

 For cough relief, she adds, “Frankincense can be applied to a towel and inhaled.”

-You should never apply essential oils alone or undiluted directly to the skin, as the chemicals can cause irritation, rashes or burns.
+You should never apply undiluted essential oils directly to the skin, as the chemicals can cause irritation, rashes or burns.
 They should always be mixed with a carrier oil, so the oil is diluted.
 Some examples of carrier oils you can use are coconut oil, argan oil or jojoba oil.

-To be precautionary, take a tiny bit of the diluted mixture and do a patch test on a small area of skin to make sure you don’t react negatively.
-When using oils for seasonal allergies, you can create topical chest rubs (like Vicks VapoRub).
+It’s a good idea to be cautious.
+Take a tiny bit of the diluted mixture and do a patch test on a small area of skin to make sure you don’t react negatively.
+When using oils for seasonal allergies, you can create also topical chest rubs (similar to Vicks VapoRub).

 “Two drops of peppermint added to a tablespoon of coconut oil can make a great substitute for a vaporizing chest rub,” Kovary said.
 This mixture will be great for opening your sinuses.